 Growing up in a family that owned a printing/copying business, paper has been a part of my life for as long as I can remember.
 I loved to go to my dad’s shop and take home several sheets of the beautiful colors to create books,cards and drawings.
 My love for paper bled over to Mrs. Grossman’s stickers, mini Hello Kitty stationery sets, markers, colored pencils, watercolors, and art classes in school.
 When I was in high school, my mom attended a scrapbooking home party.
 She came home and showed us what she had made.
 I immediately thought to myself, “I want to do that!”
 Ever since then, I have been scrapbooking in one form or another.

-My scrapbooking style is eclectic, layered and detailed.
-I love to add whimsical details.
-I love to mix manufacturers, play with color combinations, cluster photos and embellishments, and add lots of dimension.
+My scrapbooking style is classic, with lots of patterned paper layers and splashes of embellishments.
+I especially love adding dimension to my projects.
+I love playing with color combinations, clustering photos and embellishments, and using my die cutting machine.
 My designs are usually centered in the middle of the page, or coming off of one edge of the paper.

 For me, inspiration is everywhere!
 I love looking at the designs in print ads, children’s clothing and interior decorating.
 I especially love to study the shapes, color combinations and textures in interiors and then try to translate those ideas into a scrapbook page.

 My favorite colors to work with are candy colors.
 They are happy, bright and juicy, but not too garish or over-powering.
-I almost always include dark brown, cream or kraft on my page.
-I LOVE the color brown.
-I love to use it to ground my designs.
-I feel like brown adds definition without being too harsh.
+I almost always mat my photos to help them stand out from the patterned papers I like to layer.
+I also love to use horizontal bands and circular elements in my page designs … they always anchor a composition perfectly!

 It is such a satisfying process for me.
 And the best part is that at the end of it all, I have created something that pays tribute to something that is most important to me, life with my family.

 Scrapbooking has become a part of my daily life and a part of who I am.
-If I’m not scrapping, I’m perusing interior design magazines, hanging out at scrapbook message boards, or celebrating life with my family.
-I’m hopelessly addicted to chocolate and Diet Coke and love listening to Pandora Radio while I scrap.
-I am a stay-at-home mom to 3 daughters and 1 son and have been married to my best friend, Kevin, for 17 years.
+If I’m not scrapping, I’m spending time with my family, reading, camping, or shopping/window shopping at my favorite thrift stores.
+I’m hopelessly addicted to chocolate and love listening to my favorite music or reruns of Friends and Little House on the Prairie while I scrap.
+I am a stay-at-home mom to 3 daughters and 1 son and have been married to my best friend, Kevin, for 20 years.
 We live in Bountiful, Utah.